-A total of 72 graduate units is necessary to satisfy the Master's degree requirements - 40 units of core courses and 32 units of elective courses - in addition to a professional report or comprehensive examination.
-A normal course load is 12 units per quarter (3 courses), which enables a student to graduate within two years.
-Students must also maintain a GPA of 3.0 or better to remain in good academic standing.
+A total of 72 graduate units are necessary to satisfy the Master's degree requirements, including 36-40 units of core courses and the successful completion of a capstone project, thesis or comprehensive examination.
+A normal course load is 12 units per quarter (three courses), which enables students to complete the degree in two years.
+Students must maintain a GPA of 3.0 or better to remain in good academic standing.
 A grade of B or better must be obtained in all core courses.
-MURP students may not apply more than 4 credits of independent study courses (U298/U299) towards their degree.
-The following table is a sample curriculum.